 Marshall JVM410H guitar amp

-The JVM410H is a four channel amplifier.
+The JVM410H is a four-channel, 100 watt guitar amplifier.
 The four channels are identified as Clean, Crunch, OD1 & OD2.
 Each channel has 3 switchable "modes" which provide additional tone-stacking/gain-staging options.

 Front panel close-up: Clean/Crunch channels and input jack

 To the right of each channel is a "MODE" button.
 Each channel has

 three switchable voices or "modes" which provide additional

 tone/gain-staging options.
 You select a channel by pressing the mode button once.
 Then you can cycle

 through the 3 different modes by repeatedly pressing the mode button.
 There's